Icheka/munge-js/README.md

 ### Selection Expressions
 Selections are the core of Munge syntax.
 A selections can comprise three parts:
 1. A "base" that is essentially a CSS selector (e.g `section#team ul.members li`).
 The base is the only required part of a Munge selection.
-2. An optional attribute array that specifies which attributes to extract from the elements captured by the *base*.
+2. An optional attributes-array that specifies which attributes to extract from the elements captured by the *base*.

     We can extract the URLs of the avatars of team members captured by the base in (1) like so:
     ```